 (3) relieve relative foster care providers of the requirements promulgated as a result of clauses (1) and (2) when the safety of the child is not jeopardized and as allowed under federal law.

-Any person whose claim for foster care payment pursuant to the placement of a child resulting from a child protection assessment under section 626.556 is denied or not acted upon with reasonable promptness may appeal the decision under section 256.045, subdivision 3.
+Any person whose claim for foster care payment pursuant to the placement of a child resulting from a child protection assessment under chapter 260E is denied or not acted upon with reasonable promptness may appeal the decision under section 256.045, subdivision 3.

 (a) The local social services agency shall expeditiously locate any child missing from foster care.